mmistakes/minimal-mistakes/_posts/2019-06-07-Skeleton-for-Digital-Proposal.md

 ### 2.3 Resolution

-`<Expand on customer needs and product.>`
+By building `<list of features>`, we can address the customer needs `<list of benefits>`.
+I estimate that it will take `<a few weeks/months>` for a team of `<2-10>` people to deliver those features for a cost of `<estimate>`.

 ## 3. Outline of work

-Based on your feedback, we propose a proof of concept phase, followed by a three-phased approach to build the two tools, from conception to quantifiable impact.
+Based on your feedback, I propose a proof of concept phase, followed by a three-phased approach to build the two tools, from conception to quantifiable impact.
 At the end of each of the four phases, a stage gate meeting will be held to review completion of the work and make a decision on the best next steps.
 All of this will be done in close collaboration with `<relevant teams>`.

 1. *Proof of concept (POC)*
     1. Conduct Google Ventures Design Sprint.